dynamite-ready/movie-parser/README.md

 ## 3: Build

-You will need to build the app, before you can start the program, as the build command will 'spread' the contents of the `./public` folder into the `./build` folder:
+You will need to build the app before you can start the program, as the build command will 'spread' the contents of the `./public` folder into the `./build` folder:

 ```